RankBrain

 Google has stated that it uses tensor processing unit (TPU) ASICs for processing RankBrain requests.

 Impact on digital marketing

 RankBrain has allowed Google to speed up the algorithmic testing it does for keyword categories to attempt to choose the best content for any particular keyword search.
 This means that old methods of gaming the rankings with false signals are becoming less and less effective, and the highest quality content from a human perspective is being ranked higher in Google.

-RankBrain has helped Hummingbird provide more accurate results because it can learn words and phrases it may not know.
+RankBrain has helped Google Hummingbird (the 2013 version of the ranking algorithm) provide more accurate results because it can learn words and phrases it may not know.
 It also learns them specifically for the country, as well as language, in which a query is made.
 So, if one looks up a query with the word boot in it within the United States, one will get information on footwear.
 However, if the query comes through the UK, then the information could also be in regard to storage spaces in cars.